DnVertz/NetworkedPlatformer/README.md

 ## To run the game:
 1. CD into the directory where main.py is present.
 2. run pip3 install -r requirements.txt to install the required packages.
-3. run python3 main.py to start a client.(On inital run it will take a f)
+3. run python3 main.py to start a client.(On inital run it will take a few seconds)
-4. either connect to my server at IP:172.105.175.50 and Port:8888 or start your own server by running server.py in a seprate command line window and entering the on screen IP and Port (If you wish to run your own server this requires the deafult port 8888 to be forwarded).
-To enter the IP and Port just hover over the respective boxes and type the IP or Port.
+4. either connect to my server at IP:172.105.175.50 and Port:8888 or start your own server by running server.py in a seprate command line window however your own server will only accept connections from virtual clients on your own computer(these can be started by running main.py in another command line window) the ip and port to this server is printed to the command line.
+5. To connect to a server hover over the IP or Port box and type the respective number(including decimal points with the IP).
-5. Choose a name by hovering over the name box and typing what you want to be called(there is a character limit).
+6. Choose a name by hovering over the name box and typing what you want to be called(there is a character limit).
-6. Enter the game by clicking Done!
+7. Enter the game by clicking Done!

 Screenshots:

-1. Installing required libraries
+1. Installing required libraries:

 	![image](images/image.png)

-2. Entering the ip of a server
+2. Entering the ip and port of a server as well as choosing a name:

    ![image2](images/image2.png)

-3. Ingame
+3. Ingame:

    ![image3](images/image3.png)